- 1A small cardboard or paper container and the items contained within it: a pack of cigarettesMore example sentences

 - Should we be stocking up on water and packing an evacuation bag?

 - Maybe I should pack my bag and grab the next flight north.

-- 1.1Place (something) in a container for transport, storage, or sale: I packed up my stuff and drove to DetroitMore example sentences
+- 1.1Place (something) in a container, especially for transportation or storage: I packed up my stuff and drove to DetroitMore example sentences

 - Sharon and Jane say they would normally suggest putting items into storage or packing them away in readiness for moving house.

 - Dry them before you pack them into their containers or plastic bag and then put them in your luggage.